 In an effort to satisfy my sugary-sweet cake craving I baked banana bread in a cake tin.
 It did the trick; my longing for unnatural sweetness?
 Satisfied.
-Bananas are seriously magical; sometimes I can’t believe how sweet they are, and have to remind myself all over again that they are a fruit and they do contain a plentiful amount of vitamins and nutrients.
+Bananas are seriously magical; sometimes I can’t believe how sweet they are, and have to remind myself all over again that they are a fruit and do in fact contain a plentiful amount of vitamins and nutrients.
 They are nature’s candy and I couldn’t be more happy about their prevalence and affordability (scoot over, $3 dollar hit-or-miss imported mango).

 Now, what to do with all of this naturally occurring sweetness?
 Eat it in it’s whole form, sure (with a generous drizzle of almond/peanut butter, please).
 Freeze it and blend it into a thick-as-ice-cream smoothie?
 Yes, most definitely.
 Turn it into a healthy bread-cake?
 Ah, my interest is piqued….